d0ugal/dm/README.md

 The bundle enables the standard Faro Web SDK instrumentations, experimental navigation tracking, all resource timing, tracing, and session replay.
-Replay sampling is set to 100% of sampled sessions and uses the replay package's default text/input masking.
+Replay sampling is set to 100% of sampled sessions.
+Text and input masking are disabled for replay.

 After applying Terraform in the `ha` repo, Terraform manages the GitHub Actions secret `GRAFANA_FARO_COLLECTOR_ENDPOINT` from: